 If something of concern turns up as a result of screening or if you have symptoms, you will need more tests to find out if you really have cancer and, if so, to see how far it has spread.
 Some of these tests are the same ones that are used for screening people who do not have symptoms.
-(See the “How is colorectal cancer found?” section.)
+(See “How is colorectal cancer found?”)

 Medical history and physical exam

 Your doctor will ask you questions about your health, talk to you about your family’s medical history, and do a complete physical exam.

 Your doctor might do certain blood tests to look for signs of colorectal cancer.
 People with colorectal cancer often have low red blood cell counts (anemia) because of bleeding from the tumor.
 You might also have blood tests to check your liver function because colorectal cancer can spread to the liver.

 There are other substances (called tumor markers) in the blood that can help tell how well treatment is working.
 But these tumor markers are not used to find cancer in people who have not had cancer and who seem to be healthy.
 They are most often used for follow-up of people who have already been treated for colorectal cancer.

 In a colonoscopy a thin, flexible, lighted tube (a colonoscope) is put into the colon through the rectum.
 This allows the doctor to look at the inside of the rectum and part of the colon for cancer or polyps.
 If something abnormal is found, a piece of it can be removed to send for tests (this is called a biopsy).
 Polyps can also be removed completely during a colonoscopy.
 This test may be uncomfortable because air is put into the colon, but it should not be painful.
 During the test, drugs are given to make you sleepy so you will probably not be aware that the test is going on at all.
 Because of this you must have someone to help you get home afterward.